Tohu Hiranga Awards

 Dame Tariana Turia Award

-Dame Tariana Turia is a respected Māori leader who consistently sets the benchmark to improve the status and wellbeing for Māori wellbeing.
-As a continual inspiration, Dame Tariana advocates for significant change to the way government departments and services are accessed, to transform and build the capacity of whānau.
+Dame Tariana Turia (Ngāti Apa, Ngā Rauru, Tūwharetoa, Whanganui) was a respected Māori leader who consistently sets the benchmark to improve the status and wellbeing for Māori wellbeing.
+As a continual inspiration, Dame Tariana advocated for significant change to the way government departments and services are accessed, to transform and build the capacity of whānau.
+The Dame Tariana Turia Award is for contributions to Whānau Ora (Whānau Wellbeing) at both individual, group and organisational levels.

-Ana Sokratov Award
+Ana Sokratov

 Ana Sokratov was a Māori leader with personal experience of mental distress who is well known nationally for her staunch sense of justice, leadership and guidance in ensuring the tāngata whaiora voice was well heard.
 Ana was known for mentoring many people who are in Māori lived experience leadership and representative roles across New Zealand.